Tesla Model Y: Model Y (originally Standard)

 In October 2025, Tesla released the cheapest version of the Model Y called the Model Y Standard, initially for the North American market with rear wheel drive only.
 The existing Long Range trims were rebranded as the "Premium" trims.

 Changes and equipment reductions include simplified front end design without the lightbar, smaller 18-inch wheels with simpler designs, simpler taillights without the connecting lightbar piece, half-textile upholstery replacing leather seat, redesigned center console, reduced speaker count from 15 to 7, a smaller frunk without a drain plug and an indirect tire-pressure monitoring system.
 Removed features include the FM/AM radio, interior ambient lighting, power folding mirrors, front ventilated seats, rear heated seats, power adjustment for rear seats and steering wheel, HEPA filter and the rear seat infotainment screen.
 Tesla Autopilot is limited to traffic aware cruise control without autosteering.
-The maximum charging speed is reduced to 225 kW from 250 kW on the Performance and Premium trims.
+The maximum charging power is reduced to 225 kW from 250 kW on the Performance and Premium trims.
 The trim also uses passive shock absorbers instead of the frequency-dependent units fitted to other models.
 Available paint colors are gray, black and white.

 Instead of replacing the glass roof with a regular metal roof, Tesla opted for the Standard version to be fitted with a headliner with sound deadener to cover the glass roof.

 In North America, the Model Y Standard retails for $5,000 less than the Premium RWD trim.
+In February 2026, Tesla dropped the "Standard" name from the trim.

 Markets and configurations

+Pricing

+Tesla's direct-to-consumer sales model allowed it to adjust Model Y prices frequently and without dealer negotiation, producing unusually large and rapid price swings.
+Through 2021 and 2022, amid strong demand and supply-chain constraints, Tesla raised Model Y prices repeatedly; the Long Range AWD rose to as much as US$65,990 by 2022.
+In January 2023, following the passage of the Inflation Reduction Act, Tesla cut Model Y prices by as much as US$13,000 to bring variants below the US$55,000 cap required for the federal EV tax credit.
+The company then raised and cut prices several more times that year; by October 2023 the Model Y was at its lowest price since launch.
+The cuts pushed down used Model Y values and prices across the broader EV market, with new Model 3 and Model Y prices falling roughly 25% over 2023.
+The frequent changes drew complaints from recent buyers, including protests by owners in China after sudden cuts devalued newly purchased vehicles.